paulipa/sico-wiki/linknet-help-and-guides/mining-fleets.md

 Once you have done the previous steps you will be accepted into the booster group.

-## Community Standing Mining Fleet
+## Standing Mining Fleet Setup
 Community mining fleet is aimed at helping community miners to get organized and to receive mining boosts.
+It is open for all community partners.

-> Community Mining Fleet is the recommended fleet type for the standing mining fleet {.is-success}
+### Fleet settings

 1. Open the agency window and navigate to the fleet up tab
 ![fleet_up.jpg](/fleet_up.jpg =600x)